ZuckermanBrain/git-novice/_episodes/10-licensing.md

 collaborator starts contributing, they, too, hold copyright and will thus need to be asked for approval once a license is chosen.

-> ## Can I Use Open License?
->
-> Find out whether you are allowed to apply an open license to your software.
-> Can you do this unilaterally,
-> or do you need permission from someone in your institution?
-> If so, who?
-{: .challenge}

 > ## What licenses have I already accepted?
 >
 > Many of the software tools we use on a daily basis (including in this workshop) are